lecramyajiv/fonts-telugu-extra/README.md

 3. New Life Computer Institute
 4. SIL

-I've added Font for Gunjal Gondi Script here since it is a Dravidian language and is spoken in the state of Telangana apart from Eastern Maharastra, South Eastern Madhya Pradesh and
+I've added Font for Gunjala Gondi Script here since it is a Dravidian language and is spoken in the state of Telangana apart from Eastern Maharastra, South Eastern Madhya Pradesh and